haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

     SEASEARCH_TOKEN=<your SeaSearch authorization token>
     ```

 Leave both variables empty if SeaSearch is not used.
-For details, refer to [SeaSearch configuration](../setup/use_seasearch.md).
+For details, refer to [Search with SeaSearch](../setup/use_seasearch.md).

 #### Step 3.3) Update model configurations for Seafile AI (optional)